Muthaa/Single-Page-CV/README.md

 4. **Favicon:** Adds a favicon to the page for branding.
 5. **Structured Layout:** Organized sections for education, skills, career history, and social links.

 ---

-## File Structure
-repo
-	├── index.html # The main HTML file containing the CV.
-	├── favicon.ico # Favicon for the CV.
-	└── README.md # Documentation file (this file).
----

 ## Usage